Click here to listen to the podcast based on this article.

 Simeon said: “Lord, now you are letting your servant depart in peace, according to your word; for my eyes have seen your salvation that you have prepared in the presence of all peoples, a light for revelation to the Gentiles, and for glory to your people Israel” (Luke 2:29-32).
 Simeon rejoiced at seeing God’s salvation, even though he was well aware that there was much more that needed to be done.

 If all Truth is God’s Truth and history is His-Story, what does that make this present time?
 Is it a sovereignly ordained time in God’s Story, or is it another waiting period like the one Simeon and Anna were experiencing?
 If history is His-Story, then His-Story seems to be an extended period of waiting for Him to act over and over again.
 But God has acted.
-He sent His Son in human form.
+He sent His Son to Earth as a human being.

 But what does the incarnation of Jesus mean?
 For Simeon and Anna, it was a confirmation of God’s faithfulness to act on behalf of His people.
 They believed that the incarnate Jesus WAS God’s plan of salvation for the world.
 They weren’t bothered by the fact that their hope for Israel was bound up in the helpless frame of a baby.
 Quite the opposite; they were overjoyed.